 Yes, the more you use Acorns features and services, the more money you will save.
 Their round-up feature alone lets you earn more money, invest more, and grow your money faster.

 Anyone who purchases using their Acorns card or linked card is going to save a lot more compared to someone who only uses it scarcely.

 Another great example is that when someone has recurring payments sent to their investment account weekly are also going to save much more long-term than somebody who only adds money every few months.

 The service is how you take it.
 If you have strategic settings, you can save many with Acorns.
 Keep in mind when utilizing the services of Acorn, it’s all about creating a set-it-and-forget system.

 No, Acorns is not a scam.

-Acorn’s mission is to protect its user’s financial best interest of the up and coming.
+Acorn’s mission is to protect its user’s financial best interests of the up-and-coming.
 While Acorns does not guarantee the activity of the stock market, there are things that they are certain about.

 When you invest with Acorns, the money will be invested into an Acorns investment portfolio.
 The security in your investment accounts is SIPC-protected up to $500,000, and your checking account is FDIC-insured up to $250,000.